Azure-Samples/azure-sdk-for-java-storage-blob-upload-download/README.md

      <version>12.0.0</version>
    </dependency>
 ```
-* For the previous Azure SDK version [storage-blobs-java-v10-quickstart-v3] please add the following dependencies to the Maven pom.xml file:
+* For the previous Azure SDK version [storage-blobs-java-v10-quickstart-v3](./storage-blobs-java-v10-quickstart-v3) please add the following dependency to the Maven pom please add the following dependencies to the Maven pom.xml file:
 ```xml
    <dependency>
      <groupId>com.microsoft.azure</groupId>